Western Michigan University Parking Rules

 - Henry Hall & Western Heights - “K”

-7.2 Commuter students may purchase a parking permit with the designations “W”.
+7.2 Commuter students may purchase a virtual parking permit with the “W” designation.

 7.3 Graduate teaching assistants may obtain a virtual permit (GH) which expires August 31 of the current academic year.
 Graduate research discovery and research application service assistants may obtain one temporary virtual permit that must be renewed each semester of eligibility.

-7.4 WMU campus apartment residents may purchase one parking permit with the following designation according to their assigned apartment.
+7.4 WMU campus apartment residents may purchase a virtual parking permit with the following designation according to their assigned apartment.

 - Western View Apartments - "D"